madiele/TwitchToPodcastRSS/README.md

 just add the link to your podcast client

-unfinished streams are not included, but if you want them to just add `?include_streaming=True` the the feed URL
+unfinished streams are not included, but if you want them to just add `?include_streaming=True` to the feed URL

 example: `myserver.com/vod/channelname?include_streaming=True`